peppy/peppy.github.io/_posts/2022/05/2022-05-07-cycling-across-japan.md

 We enjoyed a bento box for lunch, with more than one craft cider featuring citrus from the local area.
 Dunny was exhausted and went to our private room to catch some sleep.
 I went to the lounge area and caught up on what work I could manage in the short 2 hour trip to Beppu.

+What we had waiting for us at beppu was (arguably) our most luxurious accommodation of the trip – an intentionally timed choice to give us our best chance at recovery before what was to come.
+Hint: mountains, many mountains.

 ## Yamanami Highway (やまなみハイウェイ)

 ![yamanami-1.jpg](yamanami-1.jpg)

+This was the pinnacle of pain in this trip.
+So far we were averaging 1-300 metres of elevation change a day, but the first part of this route saw us climbing 1,450 metres!
+Our destination was a tiny bed and breakfast hostel run by some of my not-blood-related Japanese family.
+This couple used to run a bikers house, but have since moved and now run this cute little accommodation alongside a curry restaurant.

+The hilly terrain just never stopped, and kept going up as if there was no end.
+We would turn the next corner and there would be a new mountain to climb right in front of our eyes.
+We passed a cable car the went up most the way, and honestly if they allowed bikes on we may have been tempted to take it!

+There was one section where we had to go downhill around 250 metres after climbing 900 up.
+I pulled over less than halfway through just to make sure we weren't going the wrong way and undoing all the work we did!
+Luckily, it was all part of the route.

+As the sun began to set and we were still quite far from our destination, I made a courtesey phone call letting them know we would be a bit later than expected and were still gruelling away on the road.
+From the chuckling over the line, I could tell that I must have conveyed the exhaustion level we were experienced quite well.

+This was one of the first opportunities to use the bluetooth speaker I brought along to jam to some tunes.
+It definitely helped keep us energised and motivated to keep on keeping on.

+TODO more detail on arrriving, school kids, etc.

+We ate not just one curries, but two!
+It was likely the most satisfying curry to eat.

 ![yamanami-2.jpg](yamanami-2.jpg)

+This wasn't the end of our uphill segment, though.
+Nowhere near as bad as the previous day, but still a challenge.
+We set out to visit the peak of an area known as kusasenri, which gives an amazing panoramic view of the grassy flats around volcanic mountain Aso.

+While we were recovering and taking in the sights, we ran into a pro biking team, who had done the whole route we took one-and-a-half-days to cover in one morning.
+It was amusing to see them on super-light bikes with no bags next to us, with four panniers probably weighting more than all of their bikes put together!

+Felt like we were doing something wrong.

 ![yamanami-3.jpg](yamanami-3.jpg)